lhossack/safe_url_checker/README.md

 Once in test, manual and end to end tests must pass before being released.

-This product is not operated by the developers.
-For discussion regarding deployment configuration and options, please see the [User Documentation](link-to-user-docs).
+This product is not operated by the developer.
+For discussion regarding deployment configuration and options, please see the [User Documentation](http://urlinfo-project-safeurlchecker-docs-sphinx-4312lkj1234.s3-website.ca-central-1.amazonaws.com/).

-#TODO: Update link to user & api docs once hosted

 ## Release History
 Please see CHANGELOG.md